Theo-Roncalli/RNAseq-EMT/README.md

 # New Generation Sequencing (NGS)

 This work focuses on the study of [Yang et al. (2016)](http://www.ncbi.nlm.nih.gov/pubmed/?term=27044866) who were interested in the epthithelium-mesenchymal transition (EMT) process.
-In their work, the EMT has been induced by ectopic expression of Zeb1 in a cell lung cancer cell line (H358).
+In their work, the EMT has been induced by ectopic expression of Zeb1 in a lung cancer cell line (H358).
 The authors have studied RNAseq data over 7 days, starting from uninduced cells.

 The initial data are available on the [NCBI site](http://www.ncbi.nlm.nih.gov/sra?term=SRP066794).
 In order to reduce time computation, we used only 0.5% of the total RNAseq data at the following address: http://rssf.i2bc.paris-saclay.fr/X-fer/AtelierNGS/TPrnaseq.tar.gz